jhpyle/docassemble/_docs/scalability.md

 #.
 If you do not care about retaining the database or configuration of
    the **docassemble** application you just shut down, go to the [S3 Console] and delete the bucket you created.
-Note that the cost of maintaining data in [S3] is minimal.
+Note that the cost of maintaining data in [S3] is minimal as long as the volume of data is low.
 The data that **docassemble** stores in [S3] will only be significant if you have a lot of uploaded files or a lot of static files in your [Playground].

-When you have shut these things down, many [AWS] resources that you created will still exist, but you do not need to delete them to avoid incurring costs.
-A "target group," for example, is just a configuration.
+After you have shut down these resources, many other [AWS] resources that you created will still exist, but you do not need to delete them to avoid incurring costs.
+"Target groups" and "Launch Configurations," for example, are just configuration data; [AWS] does not need to reserve computing power or IP addresses to maintain them in your account.

 ### Controlling AWS from the command line